simonprickett/simonprickett.github.io/_posts/2021-08-30-raspberry-pi-coding-with-dotnet-traffic-lights.md

 ## Operating System Setup

-Install the Raspbian OS which can be [downloaded from the official Raspberry Pi site](https://www.raspberrypi.org/downloads/raspbian/).
+Install the Raspberry Pi OS which can be [downloaded from the official Raspberry Pi site](https://www.raspberrypi.com/software/).
 You can also find an excellent [installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) there should you need help.
 As I didn't need a full graphical desktop for this project, I went with the Lite version.

 Once you've got the operating system installed, make sure you can login, and have a working wired or wifi internet connection.